 Ordinarily a suffix is not considered a part of the name.
 Thus, where the grantee in one instrument is "John Doe, M.D." and the grantor in the next instrument is merely "John Doe," it would be presumed that they are the same person.
-However, if the grantee in one instrument is "John Doe, Sr." and the grantor in the next instrument is "John Doe, Jr.," the presumption that they are the same person would be rebutted.
-Or, if the grantee in one instrument is "John Doe," and in another instrument the grantor is "John Doe, Jr.," the presumption of identity may be rebutted.
+However, if the grantee in one instrument is "John Doe, Sr." and the grantor in the next instrument is "John Doe, Jr.," or if the grantee in one instrument is "John Doe," and in another instrument the grantor is "John Doe, Jr.," the presumption is rebutted.

+Although not involving conveyances, many Texas cases support this standard in the context of service of process.
 The Texas Supreme Court, in a case concerning service of process, reversed a court of appeals' decision that had held that the addition or omission of the suffix "Sr." or "Jr." was immaterial.
 Uvalde Country Club v.
 Martin Linen Supply Co., 690 S.W.2d 884 (Tex.1985).
 The issue in the case was whether a citation that had been issued in the name of "Henry Bunting" satisfied the rules of civil procedure where the registered agent was listed as "Henry Bunting, Jr." Without elaborating, the Texas Supreme Court held that the discrepancy in names invalidated the service of process under the rules of civil procedure.